ryderindeni/docsify_test/docs/features/drift-detection.md

 ## How It Works
 Using Cloudrail’s unique approach of scanning your Infrastructure-as-Code with the context of your existing live state, Cloudrail has the ability to transparently identify configuration drifts on your behalf.

 Cloudrail’s Drift Detection feature works simply by running a Static + Dynamic assessment as you normally would.
-You will just need to add the flag “–drift-track”.
+You will just need to add the flag `–-drift-track`.
 This is because the Static + Dynamic assessment has all the information necessary to determine a configuration baseline.
 However, it is important to understand how a configuration baseline is determined, which we will expand in the following example:

 1. A team wants to deploy an RDS instance in their AWS environment.
 Before deploying, they will run Cloudrail in Static + Dynamic mode.